 The world's population will reach 9.1 billion in 2050 and agricultural production will have to increase by approximately 60 percent to feed the planet (FAO, 2015).
 New technologies in farming are expected to bring a number of benefits, such as increased productivity, improved traceability, reduced food wastage, and strengthened food safety.
 Technology is also central to the use of automated certification processes, helping to lower the time and cost to export from developing countries.

-Against that background, this session will look at the current state of play on electronic SPS certification and its role in facilitating safe trade, as well as the potential of the Internet of Things to transform how sanitary and phytosanitary (SPS) risks are managed within supply chains.
-It will explore how developing countries can access and adopt new technologies to promote trade and benefit their domestic populations.
-Attention will be given to how to strengthen SPS import/export controls on the journey from paper to digital-based systems.
+Against that background, this session looked at the current state of play on electronic SPS certification and its role in facilitating safe trade, as well as the potential of the Internet of Things to transform how sanitary and phytosanitary (SPS) risks are managed within supply chains.
+It explored how developing countries can access and adopt new technologies to promote trade and benefit their domestic populations.
+Panellists discussed how to strengthen SPS import/export controls on the journey from paper to digital-based systems.

-The objective is to have an informed dialogue on the use of new technologies in the context of SPS compliance and trade, identify best practices, and consider challenges and opportunities for future action to support developing countries, to benefit from new technologies.
+The objective of the session was to have an informed dialogue on the use of new technologies in the context of SPS compliance and trade, identify best practices, and consider challenges and opportunities for future action to support developing countries, to benefit from new technologies.

 - Roberto Azevêdo, Director General, World Trade Organization

 - Edwini Kessie, Director, Agriculture and Commodities Division, WTO

 - Barbara Cooper, Department of Agriculture and Water Resources, Australia

 - Bill Gain, Global Program Manager, Trade Facilitation & Border Management, World Bank Group